Art Ben Frost Interview

 200%: You are interested in the aspects of life which bring you closer to what you consider to be the most fundamental level of humanity.
 Did working on your new opera bring you closer to the most fundamental level of humanity?

 Ben Frost: I live inside a bubble where the privilege and equality and relatively progressive politics of my direct community are absolutely not a microcosm of the world at large.
 Out there the world is a seriously f***** up place where people who have the wrong colour skin, or believe in the wrong god or love the wrong person are still being persecuted and killed on a daily basis.
-It is not ok.
+That is not ok.
 To me this story [of Halit Yozgat] needs to be told over and over again until it doesn’t need to be told anymore.
 Hence the exhaustive looping of the opera – the circumstances are repeated again and again.
 Anyone could be Halit.
 Seeking justice is a futile exercise when the state seeks only the protection of itself.
 There is still no justice and no peace for the family of Halit.
 It is horrific.

 200%: With the filmmaker and photographer Richard Mosse you travelled to the Democratic Republic of Congo to record sound for a video installation called ‘The Enclave’ and you embedded with the US navy onboard the USS Theodore Roosevelt, an aircraft carrier sending warplanes to bomb ISIS as part of ‘Incoming’.
 Was your interest in political subject matter sparked by these projects?